declanoller/declanoller.github.io/_posts/2020-03-03-top-down-program-synthesis-with-a-repl-and-reinforcement-learning.md

 Here is the algorithm for a single episode:

 1. A top-level spec canvas is given and is pushed into an empty evaluation queue.
-2. In a while loop, until the queue is empty: Pop the next queue element and feed it into the policy.
-If the policy chooses to create a primitive, it creates a primitive canvas to match the input canvas, and the iteration is done (i.e., it's a leaf node in the synthesis tree).
-If the policy chooses to do an operation like Union, it produces "child" canvases that are the arguments of that action.
+2. In a while loop, until the queue is empty:Pop the next queue element and feed it into the policy.If the policy chooses to create a primitive, it creates a primitive canvas to match the input canvas, and the iteration is done (i.e., it's a leaf node in the synthesis tree).If the policy chooses to do an operation like Union, it produces "child" canvases that are the arguments of that action.
 The child canvases are concretely specified but not built from primitives, so they too must be synthesized from primitives.
 Therefore, each child canvas is pushed to the queue.
 3. When the queue is empty, the actual canvases created from primitives and actions can be constructed by "backing up" the tree, starting at the leaf nodes.
 Then, the actual canvases synthesized can be evaluated with respect to their spec canvases and rewards can be assigned.

 That's a little hard to understand without visualizing it, so here's an example episode of the algorithm, if the policy behaved perfectly: